TeamFAPS/PSVita-RE-tools/README.md

 --------------------------------------------------------------------------------

-ELF-rebuilder – by @CelesteBlue-dev
+ELF-builder – by @CelesteBlue-dev
 ---
 A PC tool that rebuilds ELF from decrypted modules' segments.
+To be used after using zecoxao's vitadump or vDump.

 *Credits: zecoxao for the tutorial